 Maybe I’m writing this, right now, so that you can take heart when you sit down and dare to write.

 Whether you are daring to write your private thoughts in your own journal, or you are daring to write your poetry, or a memoir, or a novel…or your own blog post.
 Maybe you’re in the throws of publishing.

 You never know who might connect with your words.

 You may never know how your words or your example are a lifeline for someone you’ll never meet.

-30 Day Journal Project
+30 Day Journal Project Workshop

 You can get the whole scoop and join the 30 Day Journal Project here.
-It’s free to participate.

-Writing prompts for your journal…
+A writing prompt for your journal…

 The journey I long to take…